DanielMevs/Cuteness-Forum/README.md

 # Cuteness-Forum
-A web page I made for a cute cat named Boone.
+A web page I made for Boone, the world's cutest cat, in React.
 Make sure to npm install to get all dependencies